 San Bernardino County Arrest Records and Warrants Search

-In addition, you can attempt to obtain jail records by turning to the county's correctional facilities:
+To use a more direct approach, you can attempt to trace jail records by turning to the county's correctional facilities:

 Before an arrest is made, police must acquire a warrant signed by a judge.
-To locate San Bernardino County warrants, visit the sheriff office (655 East Third St. San Bernardino, California 92415-0061).
-They keep track of every crime reported in the county and so their archives contain the information you need.
+To locate San Bernardino County warrants, visit the sheriff Office (655 East Third St. San Bernardino, California 92415-0061, phone no. 760-956-5001 and 909-387-8313).
+They keep track of every crime reported in the county and so their archives contain the information you will need.
 Bear in mind that if it turns out that you are a wanted person (even for a minor offence), you will be detained.
-So think twice before you approach the sheriff.
+So think twice before you approach the Sheriff.
 To be on the safe side, send someone else to do the check for you.

-In California, a person can contact the authorities and ask to view only his or her criminal record.
-Fortunately, San Bernardino County puts at the residents' disposal an online case search tool where they can view criminal court dockets.
+Court dockets can give a clear indication of whether a person has served time behind bar as a result of being convicted of a crime and so they can be used to inquire about San Bernardino County arrest records.
+In California, a person can contact the authorities and ask to view only his or her criminal records.
+Fortunately, San Bernardino County puts at the residents' disposal an online case search tool where they can view traffic and criminal court dockets (https://www.sb-court.org/divisions/criminal-general-information/criminaltraffic-court-case-information).
 The search can be carried out according to case number, date or defendant's name.
-Results include the following: defendant's full name, severity and description of offense, violation date and case status (whether there was a conviction or not).
+Results include a defendant's full name, severity and description of offense, violation date and case status (whether there was a conviction or not).